What We Heard: High School Program Planning at École J.H. Picard Catholic School

 Background Information

 Edmonton Catholic Schools met with the J.H.
-Picard School Advisory Council on March 2, 2026 to provide an update on the Viability Improvement Process (VIP) and to share plans for upcoming engagement with the school community.
+Picard School Advisory Council in March 2026 to provide an update on the Viability Improvement Process (VIP) and to share plans for upcoming engagement with the school community.

 J.H.
 Picard was first identified as a VIP school in 2023–2024 due to low high school enrolment and retention.